 - Start a Fossil Free petition to get more students and staff onboard.

-The >>insert name of institution<< has no investments in extractor fossil fuel companies, such as Royal Dutch Shell and BP, and commits to ensuring that they will be excluded from any future investments we make.
+>>insert name of institution<< has no investments in extractor fossil fuel companies, such as Royal Dutch Shell and BP, and commits to ensuring that they will be excluded from any future investments we make.

 This is because we want to protect the future of all of our students – past, current and future - by committing to safeguarding a liveable climate for all.

 In December 2015, 195 countries committed to a legally binding international commitment to keep global warming between 1.5 and 2 degrees – the first deal of its kind.
 Given that the fossil fuel industry is a leading contributor to climate change - with just 100 companies responsible for 71% of global carbon emissions - we feel that cutting ties is a common sense decision.

 We hope that many more of our fellow educational institutions will join us.